thecodingmachine/tdbm/doc/advanced.md

 - limit (optionnal): The maximum number of objects returned.
 Together with the `from` parameter, this can be used to implement paging.

-The `getListByFilter` method will return a `TDBMObjectArray`.
-A `TDBMObjectArray` is an array of XxxBean that does behave as a single XxxBean if the array has only one member.
-Refer to the documentation of `TDBMObjectArray` and `TDBMObject` to learn more.
+The `getListByFilter` method will return an array (or a generator dependenging on the fetch mode used).

 ###More about the filter bag